jrcook416/zencart/IEMS_MODS.md

 	}
 ```

-* The unit_lookup_filtered() function will pull the current agency list from the unit table, load it into an associative array, and return the array for use in a select.
+* The unit_lookup_filtered() function will pull the current agency list from the unit table, load it into an associative array, and return the array for use in a select. **For testing purposes, the $filter variable is passed directly in the function.
+This should be changed in both files to pass the $filter variable from outside the function after testing is complete.
+I may use the Javascript code established in /vector/customers.php to accomplish this in future versions of the code. **

 ```
 function unit_lookup_filtered() {